f5devcentral/f5-big-iq-lab/docs/agility2020-bigiq-101/lab1.rst

 *XRDP,* click on the drop-down and select the resolution that works for your laptop.

-**Note**

-Modern laptops with higher resolutions you might want to use 1440x900 and once XRDP is launched Zoom to 200%)
+.. note:: Modern laptops with higher resolutions you might want to use 1440x900 and once XRDP is launched Zoom to 200%)

 If the RDP session does not render correctly or the resolution poor, you can complete the labs by going directly to the BIG-IP and BIG-IQ CM XUI.